Electronics project notes/Audio notes - microphones

 tl;dr: Yes, but that's not necessarily worth it.

-The above roughly why
+The above relates to

-decent quality vocal mic tend to be on screen.
+why decent quality vocal mic tend to be on screen.

-boom mics on movie sets (directional) are still specifically held as close as possible without being in frame.
+why boom mics on movie sets (directional) are still specifically held as close as possible without being in frame.

-headphones with a built-in mic, even when cheap, can actually sound quite decent
+why headphones with a built-in mic, even when cheap, can actually sound quite decent

 they are close, meaning they can be cheap omnidirectional and still have your voice be stronger than environment noise (that said, other noise in the path is less predictable)